MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/tenant-management-migration.md

 2. Uninstall Office 2013 or Office 2016 on their computers.
 3. Install Microsoft 365 Apps for enterprise, either individually or during an IT rollout.
 For more information, see [Deployment guide for Microsoft 365 Apps](https://docs.microsoft.com/deployoffice/deployment-guide-microsoft-365-apps).

-Microsoft 365 Apps for enterprise installs both security updates and new feature updates automatically.
-It can take advantage of cloud-based services in Microsoft 365 for enhanced security and productivity.
+Microsoft 365 Apps for enterprise installs both security updates and new feature updates automatically and can take advantage of cloud-based services in Microsoft 365 for enhanced security and productivity.

 ## Migrating on-premises servers and data to Microsoft 365

-Microsoft 365 for Enterprise includes cloud-based versions of Office server services that use some of the same tools as on-premises versions of Office server software, such as web browsers and the Outlook client.
+Microsoft 365 for enterprise includes cloud-based versions of Office server services that use some of the same tools as on-premises versions of Office server software, such as web browsers and the Outlook client.
 These cloud-based services are automatically updated for security and new features.
 After migration, your IT department can save the time it takes to maintain and update on-premises servers.

 Use the following resources for information about migrating users and data for specific Microsoft 365 workloads: